ahdinosaur/polyledra-v1/README.md

 - [`controller-circuit`](./controller-circuit): a circuit for the BeagleBone controller
 - [`vertex-structure`](./vertex-structure): a 3d model for the vertex structure(s) that connect the polyhedron's edge channels
 - [`vertex-circuit`](./vertex-circuit): a circuit to daisy chain the leds and inject power

+## license

+copyright (c) Michael Williams 2018

+please ask for permission before copying this project.

+happy to support non-commercial and friendly use cases!